 According to the Connecticut League for Nursing, Connecticut ranks 49th of 50 states for the number of Registered Nurses working.
 The state needs more nurses - and more nurses with advanced degrees.
 As of 2008, over 60 percent of Connecticut's nurses had an associate degree in nursing (ADN) as their terminal degree.
 The Future of Nursing, a report by the Institute of Medicine, recommends that 80 percent of RNs have a Bachelor's degree in nursing (BSN) by 2020.

+Nursing programs in Connecticut have responded to the need for more Bachelor's prepared nurses by expanding RNtoBSN programs in order to prepare Connecticut's RNs for leadership roles within nursing.
+A BSN is also an essential first step to a career as a nurse educator and other Master's-level nursing specialties.
 Many Connecticut hospitals, including the renowned Danbury Hospital, provide at least partial tuition reimbursement for nurses who continue their nursing education at the BSN level.

 RN to BSN programs for Connecticut nurses include: